francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 ### Evaluation phase

-The winning strategy is evaluated again: new matches are played all the other strategies.
-At the end the winning ratio is calculated; if it is high enough, then the strategy is the best possible (so far).
+The winning strategy is evaluated again: new matches are played against all the other strategies.
+At the end, the winning ratio is calculated; if it is high enough, then the strategy is the best possible (so far).

 ### Results

-The next table shows the obtained results after the turnament.
+The next table shows the obtained results after the tournament.
 A Nim board with $N = 5$ was chosen, and 100 matches (repeated twice because of the different starter) were disputed for each strategy.

 |   Strategy   | Item number | Winning ratio |
 | :----------: | :---------: | :-----------: |